SrujanKumar-K/Blogpost/LazyScripter/README.md

 ![pdfid](https://user-images.githubusercontent.com/71969773/167419962-bc246d73-7b36-4355-95b5-26b16e26f83d.PNG)

 With the help of *"pdf-parser"* these URL can be extracted.
-The downloaded ZIP file is a password protected and it is hardcoded in PDF file.
+After clicking the link, it downloads password protected ZIP and the password is hardcoded in PDF file.
 (Password: SSL)

 ![pdf-parser](https://user-images.githubusercontent.com/71969773/167420978-ff570896-661e-4bc8-9713-36676e13bae2.PNG)
 ![image](https://user-images.githubusercontent.com/71969773/167421586-ed1091ff-6217-4d63-be9b-43ef427f5181.png)

  **Stage2**

 The unzipped file has two batch scripts named as "SecurityDsp.bat & SSLCertificate.bat", both having identical contents with MD5 as "20e9e2e20425f5b89106f6bbace5381d"

 The code is heavily obfuscated as below.